twillis209/zinb_analysis/notes.md

 ### Goodness-of-fit of ZINB-WaVE model

+* sFigure 18: mean difference plots of estimated vs. observed mean count for V1 data set (counts averaged n cells for each feature)
+	* sFigure 18a: Fit of edgeR NB
+	* sFigure 18b: Fit of ZW
+* sFigure 19: mean difference plots of estimated vs. observed zero probability for V1 data set (zero probabilities averaged n cells for each feature)
+	* sFigure 19a: Fit of edgeR NB
+	* sFigure 19b: Fit of ZW
+* sFigure 20: disperson parameter vs. observed proportion of zero counts for V1 data set (zero probabilities averaged n cells for each feature)
+	* sFigure 20a: Fit of edgeR NB
+	* sFigure 20b: Fit of ZW
+* sFigure 21: GOF of MAST hurdle model for V1 data set (mean, zero probabilities averaged n cells for each feature)
+	* sFigure 21a: mean log2 TPM+1
+	* sFigure 21b: zero probability fit
+	* sFigure 21c: Gaussian variance

 ### ZINB-WaVE estimators are asymptotically unbiased and robust

+* Figure 6: bias and MSE for ln(mu) and pi with/out sample-level intercept, with/out genewise dispersion estimates for K = 1-4 for true value of K=2 and genewise dispersion estimates (i.e. effect of model misspecification)
+* sFigure 22: bias, variance, and MSE for ZW estimation procedure for pi and ln(mu) for an increasing number of cells using S1/CA1 simulated data
+* sFigure 23: AIC, BIC, and log-likelihood for ZINB-WaVE using S1/CA1 simulated data
+* sFigure 24: as figure 6 but with outliers plotted individually
+* sFigure 25: variance for ZW estimation procedure for same conditions as in figure 6
+* sFigure 26: mean-difference plots for estimated vs. true mean and zero inflation probability using S1/CA1 simulated data

 ### ZINB-WaVE is more accurate than state-of-the-art methods

+* Figure 7: between-sample distances and silhouette widths on data simulated from V1 and S1/CA1 data sets using the ZINB-WaVE model, and using the Lun and Marioni model.
+	* Figure 7a-b: Boxplots of correlations for ZW for correct and incorrect K, and PCA and ZIFA with all four normalisation methods
+		* Figure 7a: correlation between between-sample distances based on true and estimated low-D representations of simulated V1 data
+		* Figure 7b: correlation between between-sample distances based on true and estimated low-D representations of simulated S1/CA1 data

+	* Figure 7c-d: as 7a-b but for silhouette widths
+		* Figure 7c: silhouette widths for true clusters based on simulated V1 data
+		* Figure 7d: silhouette widths for true clusters based on simulated S1/CA1 data
+	* Figure 7e-g: average silhouette widths for true clusters vs. zero fraction for data simulated from the Lun and Marioni model

+* sFigure 27: as figure 7 but for n = 10000 cells rather than n = 1000 cells
+* sFigure 28: as sFigure 27 but with additional scenarios
+* sFigure 29: precision and recall for ZW, PCA, and ZIFA on the Lun and Marioni simulated data

 ## Scripts for data analysis